|Tony Bennett | Virginia head coach | Age 47|

 Why he fits: Keatts likely will be the hottest name among mid-major coaches during this cycle.
 He served on Rick Pitino's Louisville staff from 2011-14, including the 2013 national championship team.
 In his first collegiate head coaching job at UNC-Wilmington, he has dominated the Colonial Athletic Association (unlike Groce, who went just above .500 in the MAC) and is on his way to three straight conference titles and two straight NCAA Tournament appearances.
 He also coached at prestigious Hargrave Military Academy, which has produced several NBA players, so he has some good recruiting ties.

 Why he doesn't: Keatts has few ties to the Midwest or Chicago.
 Illinois also seems likely to stay away from the "hot" name on the mid-major market this time around.
-A job in the SEC (Georgia) or ACC (NC State_ seems more likely.
+A job in the SEC or ACC (NC State) seems more likely.

 |Dan Muller | Illinois State head coach | Age 40|

 Why he fits: Muller has led his alma mater to the doorstep of its first NCAA Touranment appearance since he was a player and team captain in 1998.
 The Redbirds have become one of the best Missouri Valley programs, and Muller has developed an identity of length, athleticism and toughness.
-The Redbirds are one of the best defensive teams in the country and could make a run in March.
+The Redbirds are one of the best defensive teams in the country.

 Why he doesn't: In January, Illinois State fans were starting to make up coaching lists.
 Muller has built his alma mater into one of the better programs in a weak Missouri Valley, but he is far less proven than Bruce Weber was in 2003.